dyhes/zulip/docs/production/deployment.md

 [s3]: upload-backends.md#s3-backend-configuration

-## Putting the Zulip application behind a reverse proxy
+## Putting the Aloha application behind a reverse proxy

-Zulip is designed to support being run behind a reverse proxy server.
+Aloha is designed to support being run behind a reverse proxy server.
 This section contains notes on the configuration required with variable reverse proxy implementations.

 ### Installer options

-If your Zulip server will not be on the public Internet, we recommend, installing with the `--self-signed-cert` option (rather than the `--certbot` option), since Certbot requires the server to be on the public Internet.
+If your Aloha server will not be on the public Internet, we recommend, installing with the `--self-signed-cert` option (rather than the `--certbot` option), since Certbot requires the server to be on the public Internet.

-#### Configuring Zulip to allow HTTP
+#### Configuring Aloha to allow HTTP

-Depending on your environment, you may want the reverse proxy to talk to the Zulip server over HTTP; this can be secure when the Zulip server is not directly exposed to the public Internet.
+Depending on your environment, you may want the reverse proxy to talk to the Aloha server over HTTP; this can be secure when the Aloha server is not directly exposed to the public Internet.

-After installing the Zulip server as
+After installing the Aloha server as
-[described above](#installer-options), you can configure Zulip to talk HTTP as follows:
+[described above](#installer-options), you can configure Aloha to talk HTTP as follows:

 1. Add the following block to `/etc/zulip/zulip.conf`: